 The Great British Insulation Scheme has two eligibility streams.
 The first is a general group that anyone can apply for.
 The second targets low-income households.
 If you claim certain benefits, or your total household income is below a certain threshold, you may qualify for the low-income stream but if you don’t you can access grants through the general group.

 Your Energy Performance Certificate rating (EPC rating) is considered when you apply for a Great British Insulation Scheme grant.
-If your home has a EPC rating of D-G your property could be eligible for funding.
-If your property has an EPC rating of A-C your property will need to be in Council Tax bands A-D in England or A-E in Scotland and Wales to qualify.
 The free grant checker on Energy Saving Genie’s website can find out your EPC rating whilst checking your eligibility for any government grants.

 To apply for a Great British Insulation Scheme grant you’ll need to go through the following steps: